rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 that simplicity is not crucially important.
 This post has argued that we are mostly failing on that front.
 In this post, we looked at how project complexity grows unnoticed, how bugs are a missed opportunity to learn about how we fail, and how FP changes the cognitive process but can be hard to learn.
 As a whole this post has been a bit of _repetitive negative thinking_, but I hope you found some positives and useful ideas in it as well.
 The main point of this post was to advocate for including cognitive aspects of programming projects into consideration and to present some useful terminology for doing it.

+> > &emsp;  _"It is time to unmask the computing community as a Secret Society for the Creation and Preservation of Artificial Complexity"_ Dijkstra (of course).

 ## There is much more to it